-- ESP will be housed in a six-to-eight unit apartment building in Denver with good access to public transportation.
+- The location of our ESP building offers good access to public transportation.

-- ESP will provide safe, secure, rent-free independent living to survivors of domestic violence in fully-furnished studio or one bedroom apartments.
+- ESP will provide safe, secure, rent-free independent living to survivors of domestic violence in fully-furnished two-bedroom apartments

-- An on-site case manager will provide individual counseling, support groups, advocacy services and referral to self-sufficiency-related resources.
+- A designated case manager will provide individual counseling, support groups, advocacy services and referral to self-sufficiency-related resources.

 - Only SafeHouse Denver shelter residents who are employed or receiving Temporary Assistance for Needy Families (TANF) and Medicaid and on transitional housing or other types of housing-related wait lists will be eligible for this program.

 - The anticipated length of stay will be one to four months with longer periods possible on a case by case basis.

 Families will have a safe environment and more time to access long-term housing, employment, childcare and other self-sufficiency-related resources.